 - Major Life Transitions

 - Women’s issues (Fertility issues, Postpartum depression, perimenopause and menopause)

 - Co-dependency/Love Addiction

 - Mother/Daughter Relationships

 - PTSD/Complex Trauma

 - Holistic Wellness

-I am a native of Milwaukee and Madison Wisconsin.
-I have a somewhat complicated back story; I spent my first 5 years of life in the foster care system which ultimately inspired my life’s s work as a clinician with a heart for vulnerable populations, social justice and marginalized individuals/communities.
+I am a native of Milwaukee/Madison, Wisconsin.
+My back story is somewhat complex; I spent my first 5 years of life in the foster care system which ultimately inspired my life’s s work as a clinician with a heart for vulnerable populations, social justice and marginalized individuals/communities.
 While matriculating at Clark Atlanta University an HBCU in the 80’s, I began my studies in education.
 Though after becoming engaged in student activism and volunteering for non-profit organizations, I knew wanted to live a life of service.
 I moved to Texas with my husband and three children a little over 22 years ago.
-After working 10 years in the field of Social Work, I returned to graduate school and earned my Master of Science degree from the University of Texas at Arlington.
+After working 10 years in the field of Social Work, I returned to graduate school and earned my Master of Science in Social Work degree from the University of Texas at Arlington.
 As a life-long learner and someone who has struggled with anxiety, I have challenged myself in many ways over the past 20 years.
-I overcame my fear of public speaking by presenting at workshops and serving as an adjunct professor at UT-Arlington for 7 years and more recently in becoming a podcast host during the pandemic.
-I am a voracious reader on all things related spirituality, race/ethnic identity, relationships, neuro -science and health, nutrition, and wellness.
-My greatest joy is in spending time with my family, traveling, and being a connoisseur of music, eclectic restaurants, boutiques, architecture and artful experiences.
+I overcame my fear of public speaking by presenting at various conferences and serving as an adjunct professor at UT-Arlington for 7 years.
+I am a voracious reader on all things related spirituality, race/ethnic identity, relationships, neuro -science and health/wellness.
+My greatest joy is in spending time with my family, traveling, and being a connoisseur of music, eclectic restaurants, boutiques, museums, architecture and artful experiences.